 many cafes, gelaterias and shops.
 (The movie Under the Tuscan Sun was filmed here).

-Day Four: We start early to head to Chiusi and from here walk on
+Day Four: We start early to head to Casentino National Park,

-St. Francis of Assisi spent much of his life.
-This old monastery is
+St. Francis spent much of his life.
+The old churches are

 decorated with unique masterpieces by the great artist Della Robbia.

-In the afternoon there is choice of taking another peaceful walk around
+In the afternoon we enjoy another peaceful walk

-Today we visit Assisi a UNESCO World Heritage site and from here it is
+Today we visit Assisi a UNESCO World Heritage site and home of St

 the Hermitage of St Francis there is a tree which is said to have shaded St